 - 1 cup Plain Unsweetened Almond Milk you can substitute regular milk

 Dice the zucchini by cutting it in half lengthwise, then into quarters.
-Slice into 1/2 inch sliced triangles.
-Place in storage bag in fridge.
+Slice into ½ inch sliced triangles.

 Dice the onion.
-Place in storage bag in fridge.
-Mince the garlic and store separately in fridge.
+Mince the garlic.
 Rough chop the parsley to get 3 Tbls.
-Place in storage bag in fridge.

 Make the rice according to package instructions.
-NOTE: You could do this step in advance if you prefer to save more time.
+NOTE: You could do this step in advance and just reheat at this point.

-Get a large skillet and preheat on high heat.
-Add 2 tsp Extra Virgin Olive Oil to coat the bottom and then add the sliced mushrooms with a dash of salt and fresh ground pepper.
+Preheat a large frying pan on high heat.
+Add 2 teaspoon Extra Virgin Olive Oil to coat the bottom and then add the sliced mushrooms with a dash of salt and pepper.
 Spread the mushrooms into one layer and cook for 5 minutes to get a brown sear on the bottom.
 Then stir and cook for another 2-3 minutes until reduced in size by half.
-Remove from the pan and set aside.
+Transfer the muschooms to a plate.

-Add another tsp of olive oil to the pan and then add the Onions to cook for 6-8 minutes until the onions are soft and translucent, stirring every few minutes so that the onions don't burn.
+Add another teaspoon of olive oil to the pan and add the Onions to cook for 6-8 minutes until the onions are soft and translucent, stirring every few minutes so that the onions don't burn.
 Then add the Garlic to the onions and cook for another 1 minute.

 Turn the heat back up to high heat and add the diced zucchini with a dash of salt and pepper.
-Cook just until you get a sear (just a few minutes), no further as you will be cooking the zucchini as you go and you don't want them to get mushy.
-Then add the mushrooms back to the pan with the zucchini and onions.
+Cook just until you get a sear (just a few minutes), no further.
+Then add the mushrooms back to the pan.

 To the veggies in the skillet, add 1 cup of chicken broth.
-Then add the Milk and Corn Starch mixture and bring to a simmer in the skillet.
-You will see it start to thicken, so be sure to stir so that it thickens evenly and doesn't clump.
+Then add the Milk and Cornstarch mixture and bring to a simmer in the skillet, stirring as it starts to thicken.

 Serve, garnish with fresh parsley, and ENJOY!